jimmy22022/jimmy22022/README.md

 - Currently preparing for CompTIA Cybersecurity Analyst+ (CySA+)

 ## ✅ List of Self-Learning Activities
-- Currently going through "Learn Python & Ethical Hacking From Scratch" by Zaid Sabih
+- Currently going through "Learn Python & Ethical Hacking From Scratch" by Zaid Sabih on Udemy